derickr/derickrethans-articles/201402110941-mongodb-arbitrary-key-names.rst

 	}
 	?>

+An additional problem with storing the step count for all the days in the same document is that the documents keep growing and growing when new days are added.
+It is unlikely to hit the 16MB document limit soon as it would take about 1050 years worth of "step data", but in general the recommendation is to avoid having such a data structure.
+Growing documents also mean that it will need to be moved around on disk a lot, which is not good for performance.

 In the last two aggregation framework queries you see a common theme: an ``$unwind``.
-This is to break up the document into a document per day each.
-If we store the data like that ourselves, these aggregation framework queries, as well as other queries are easier.
+This is to break up each document into a document that represents a single day.
+If we store the data like that ourselves, these aggregation framework queries, as well as other queries become easier.

 In our **second alternative** we therefore store the data like::